AdobeDocs/campaign-classic.en/help/web/using/publishing-a-web-form.md

    Once the design phase is complete, the form can be delivered.
 First, it needs to be published.
 For more on this, refer to [Publishing a form](#publishing-a-form).
 Until it is live, it has the **[!UICONTROL Pending]** publication status.

-   When a form has the **[!UICONTROL Pending]** status, at first load of the web form URL in a browser, the form is automatically published and gets the **[!UICONTROL Online]** status. <!--can you explain what is the first load of the web form URL? when does it happen?-->

 1. **Online**

+    When a form has the **[!UICONTROL Pending]** status, on first load of the web form URL in a browser, the form is automatically published and gets the **[!UICONTROL Online]** status.

     Once published, the form will be live until it expires.

    >[!CAUTION]
    >